needle-mirror/com.unity.sentis/Documentation~/profile-a-model.md

 To help you profile a model, you can get the output from any layer in a model.
 Follow these steps:

-1. Get the index of the layer want to output from the model inspector.
+1. Get the index of the layer that you want to output from the model inspector.
-2. Use [`Model.AddOutput("layer-name", index)`](xref:Unity.Sentis.Model.AddOutput(System.String)) to add the layer to the model outputs, before you create the worker.
+2. Use [`Model.AddOutput("layer-name", index)`](xref:Unity.Sentis.Model.AddOutput(System.String)) to add the layer to the model outputs before you create the worker.
 3. Run the model.
 4. Use [`IWorker.PeekOutput("layer-name")`](xref:Unity.Sentis.IWorker.PeekOutput) to get the output from the layer.